Leviticus chapter 23 makes very clear that ALL the days which God wants us to observe are:

-Feast of Tabernacles (verses 34-36), the first and last days of which are holy convocations in which no work is done e both also Holy Days
+The Feast of Tabernacles and Last Great Day (verses 34-36), the first and last days of which are holy convocations in which no work is done both also Holy Days

 There were specific requirements of the Old Testament temple priests on New Moon days.
 Trumpets were to be blown, and large numbers of sacrifices were required (Numbers 10:10, 28:11).
 The killing of sacrifices created a lot of meat to be eaten, so the new moon was a feast of sorts (see 1Samuel 20).
 Beyond the work of the priests, though, there were no statutory requirements of the people.

 Special gatherings were sometimes held on the New Moons.
 King Saul had a special meal on the day and expected certain guests to attend.
 King David and Saul's son Jonathan attended these meals.
 Over time, Saul came to hate David and sought to kill him.
-Knowing the danger of attending the New Moon feast, David decided not to attend.
+Knowing the danger of celebrating this day with Saul David decided not to attend.

 "And David fled from Naioth in Ramah and came and said to Jonathan, 'What have I done?
 What is my iniquity, and what my sin before your father that he seeks my life?' . . .
 And David said to Jonathan, “Behold, tomorrow is the NEW MOON and I should not fail to sit to eat with the king.
 But let me go so that I may hide myself in the field until the third day at evening.
 If your father misses me at all, then say, ‘David earnestly asked me that he might run to his city Bethlehem, for there is a yearly sacrifice there for all the family . . . ’

 "And Jonathan said to David, 'Tomorrow is the NEW MOON.
 And you shall be missed because your seat will be empty . . .'